Kiguli/KenKenSolver/90-10 split handwritten/Handwritten_Error_Correction/README.md

 # Handwritten Error Detection and Correction (90-10 Split)

 This module implements error detection and correction for handwritten Sudoku and HexaSudoku puzzles.
-When the CNN misclassifies a digit causing the Z3 solver to fail (UNSAT), the system identifies and corrects single-digit errors by leveraging CNN confidence scores.
+When the CNN misclassifies digits causing the Z3 solver to fail (UNSAT), the system identifies and corrects errors by leveraging CNN confidence scores.

 > **Note**: This folder uses results from the **90-10 train/test split** (5400 train / 600 test samples per class).
 > See also: [83-17 split handwritten](../../83-17%20split%20handwritten/) for the original experiments.